don-ostapenko/books_eloquent_docker/README.md

 ```git exclude
 git clone https://github.com/don-ostapenko/books_eloquent_docker.git
 ```
-- Go to the directory with the project and execute command below (but you must have a docker on the your machine)
+- Go to the project directory and execute command below (but you must have a docker on your machine)
 ```docker
 docker-compose up -d
 ```
-- Execute command in the current directory
+- Execute command
 ```docker
 docker-compose run --rm web composer install
 ```